Argentina see off Venezuela to set up titanic Copa clash with Brazil

 But they failed to live up to the hype and barely got into Argentina’s area before halftime.

+“We weren’t at the level we’re capable of, we struggled to get into the game and we couldn’t offer the physical and mental intensity that was needed,” said Dudamel.

+“We worked hard but we needed to have cooler heads, we spent a lot of energy on battling for the ball but didn’t manage to create much.
+We leave here feeling bitter but we know we did ourselves proud.”

-Argentina could have got a second early in the second period when Martinez galloped onto a through ball from Leandro Paredes but his shot clipped the crossbar.
+Argentina could have got a second goal early in the second period when Martinez galloped onto a through ball from Leandro Paredes but his shot clipped the crossbar.

 Venezuela then took the initiative with a spell of sustained pressure but Argentina showed a resilience and sense of maturity that was lacking in their shabby displays in the group stage.